AvolitesLtd/TitanManual/docs/remote-control/operating-the-remote.md

 **`1 Thro 10 @ @`**

-> To locate one or more fixtures, press Locate instead of the @ button.
+> To Locate selected fixtures, press Locate instead of the @ button.

 You can select multiple ranges of dimmers or fixtures using the And button, for example: